Award: Boehringer Ingelheim is Global Top Employer 2022

 During the pandemic, the organization's well-established flexible work arrangements have empowered employees to actively adapt their work to health protection requirements, and to ensure business continuity.
 This also applies for virtual onboarding processes for which the company established concepts for new employees working from home.
 Another point highlighted by the jury refers to the ethical, inclusive approach to corporate decisions and a clear focus on the transfer and application of company values.
 The family business also takes care of individual development opportunities through tailor-made education and training programs throughout the employee's working life.

-In addition, as part of Boehringer Ingelheim's values to care for the community, the organization donated funding from the Government under the Jobs Support Scheme (JSS) in Singapore.
-A total of over SGD$1.8 million has been given to non-profit organizations, which include Singapore National Stroke Association, Guide Dogs Singapore, and Singapore Environment Council.
+In addition, as part of Boehringer Ingelheim Malaysia's values to care for the community, the company donated to non-profit organization MERCY Malaysia, to help with COVID-19 relief and support vulnerable communities.

+"At Boehringer Ingelheim Malaysia, we want to give our employees a positive working experience.
+Being certified as a Top Employer tells us that we are doing the right things.
+It motivates us to continue to raise the bar, in order to meet the needs of an evolving workforce," said Ung Liew Ean, General Manager of Boehringer Ingelheim Malaysia.

 As a research-driven pharmaceutical company, Boehringer Ingelheim is committed to create value in areas of unmet medical need and engage with communities and society to change lives for the better.
 This has recently been exemplified through the extension of Boehringer Ingelheim's initiative Making More Health (MMH) called "Boehringer Ingelheim Social Engagements" with a funding of EUR 50 million.